 Though they were never a perfect solution by any means, webrings were one method of making it easier to categorize and discover websites.
-They complimented the early DIY spirit of the web, enabling similar niche (and often obscure) websites to band together in order to guide visitors from one site to the next.
+They complimented the early DIY spirit of the web, enabling similar niche (and often obscure) websites to band together to guide visitors from one site to the next.
 Not everyone loved webrings but those who did fondly remember using their low-res navigation boxes to find new great places on the web.

 So what exactly happened to webrings?
 Why are they not on websites anymore?
 We did a bit of digging and it turns out it’s pretty easy to identify exactly what led to their demise.